 As for left turns, the driver of a vehicle intending to turn left at an intersection shall approach the intersection in the extreme left-hand lane lawfully.
 And, after entering the intersection, the left turn shall be made so as to leave the intersection available to traffic moving in the directions that the roadway being entered.

 A person riding a bicycle and intending to turn left in accordance with this section is entitled to the full use of the lane from which the turn may legally be made.
 Whenever possible, the left turn shall be made in the left of the center of the intersection.

 Florida law states that if any governing authority installs a traffic control device at an intersection in Sarasota, then the driver must obey that traffic device.
 This is true even if that device directs the drivers to take a different course than what is provided in Florida Statute 316.151.
 In summary, Florida law determines how a driver is to turn at an intersection unless a traffic light instructs otherwise.
 If you reside in Sarasota County, these are the laws that apply to you and any other persons involved in a left-turn accident.
-The law can get a little complex here, but a personal injury attorney at The Law Place would be able to clarify these laws for you during a free consultation.
+The law can get a little complex here, but a Sarasota car accident lawyer at The Law Place would be able to clarify these laws for you during a free consultation.

 Negligence for Violating Florida’s Left Turn Law

 In Florida, there are statutory traffic laws that govern how drivers should take left turns on all public roadways.
 If a driver does not abide by these road rules, then the law dictates that a driver should be issued a ticket, or even fined.

 However, driving is also governed by Florida’s common law, which is created by our judicial system from previous court decisions.
 Thus, any driver making a left turn who crashes into another vehicle may be held liable under Florida common law or court-created negligence law, as well as statutory motor vehicle laws.